magicalsoup/Competitive-Programming-Solutions-Library/SMAC Solutions/Analysis/smac082p5.md

 Watch your memory allocation!

-Efficient Lookup and Storage of Names:
+## Efficient Lookup and Storage of Names

 What we want to do is associate every name with its own distinct integer.
 That way we no longer need to worry about names-- only the integer that represents a name.